 Collecting and Recording Feedback

 During the entirety of your soft opening, both you and your staff should be paying close attention to the things that are going well and not so well.
-Your analysis of how things are going are going to be as important as your customers’, so make sure you’re taking note of everything.
+Your analysis of how your business is operating is just as important as your customers’, so make sure you’re taking note of everything.
 Speaking of which, have everyone on your staff carry a notepad and a pen with them, or have them set up another note-taking system that will be most efficient and convenient for them.
 You should plan to record notes with every free moment; you don’t want to forget any small details.
 This is also the best way to record minute-to-minute feedback that you’ll be asking for from your customers before they officially fill out a feedback form.

 TIP: Before your guests leave, have your host give them some sort of promotional material, such as a coupon for a discount at their next visit, or a free drink, etc. As mentioned before, this is a great way to encourage return visits.